Pat Buchanan 2000 presidential campaign: Primary elections

-Buchanan ultimately faced only one opponent on the Reform Party primary ballot.
+Buchanan ultimately faced only one opponent on the Reform Party primary ballot: Michigan physicist John Hagelin, a member of the Natural Law Party.
+Hagelin was regarded as the party's "rank and file" candidate.

 For a time, there was some question of whether Perot might make a third bid for the presidency, particularly in light of reporting that Perot was not in favor of Buchanan's candidacy; on June 30, he announced that he would not be running.
-Other figures who were rumored to consider a bid for the Reform nomination included actress Cybill Shepherd, actor Warren Beatty, Governor Ventura, and former Connecticut governor Lowell Weicker, although none ultimately ran.
-Trump dropped out of the race on February 14, the same day he left the party.

-As a result, the certified primary ballot listed two candidates: Buchanan and Michigan physicist John Hagelin, a member of the Natural Law Party.
 Reportedly at the urging of Perot, the Party considered including a "No Endorsement" ballot line to allow party members to show their disapproval of both candidates.
 Perot indicated that he would be willing to be the party's nominee if "No Endorsement" prevailed in the primary.
 However, the party ultimately decided against offering a "No Endorsement" option.
-Hagelin was regarded as the party's "rank and file" candidate.
+Trump dropped out of the race on February 14, the same day he left the party.
+Other figures who were rumored to consider a bid for the Reform nomination included actress Cybill Shepherd, actor Warren Beatty, Governor Ventura, and former Connecticut governor Lowell Weicker, although none ultimately ran.

-The presidential primary was conducted entirely via mail-in ballots, with few restrictions placed on who could request a ballot.
-As a result of the primary process, the outcome was regarded as being unpredictable.
-Buchanan ultimately received a majority of the vote in 47 of 50 states, with a combined vote total of 49,529, compared to 28,539 for Hagelin.
-Buchanan received a minority of the vote in only Colorado, Hawaii, and North Carolina.
-As a result, he received the entire slate of allotted delegates in most states.
+The presidential primary was conducted via mail-in ballots, with few restrictions placed on who could request a ballot.
+As a result of the primary process, the outcome was regarded as unpredictable.
+Buchanan received a majority of the vote in every state except Colorado, Hawaii, and North Carolina, with a combined vote total of 49,529, compared to 28,539 for Hagelin.
+As a result, Buchanan received the entire slate of allotted delegates in most states.